gear-tech/gear/node/README.md

 2. Make required changes in code and don't forget to increment `spec_version` in `RuntimeVersion`.

-3. Build your `gear-runtime` node with
+3. Build your new node with
     ```bash
-    cargo build --release
+    cargo build --release -p gear-runtime
     ```
     It will be node state that we will be upgrading to.